department-for-transport-public/Open_NaPTAN/README.md

 This data is extracted in CSV format for ease of processing using Pandas, geopandas and numpy.
 As well providing the data in a spreadsheet format for inspection in applications such as Excel.

-The checks performed on the NaPTAN data are split into two broad categories;
+The checks performed on the NaPTAN data are split into two board categories;

-1. Internal Data Consistency Checks (con-checks), identifying NaPTAN records that are not internally consistent with themselves or related NaPTAN nodes.
+1. Internal Data Consistency Checks (con-checks), identifying NaPTAN records that are not internal consistent with themselves or related NaPTAN nodes.

 2. Geospatial Data Checks (geo-checks), identifying issues with the geospatial coordinates, position, and relationships between NaPTAN nodes in a network and other related nodes in the same network.